zeroxoneafour/polonium/docs/usage.md

 Polonium requires that KWin be restarted every time the configuration is changed.
 Usually, you can do this by logging out and back in.

-Options -
+### Tiling options
+* Filter window titles (line input) - Window titles to filter out (ie. not tile)
+* Filter processes (line input) - Processes to filter out
-* Whitelist (check box) - Whether to use the field to the right (normally the blacklist) as a whitelist instead, and blacklist other windows
+  - Invert (check box) - Whether to treat the filter processes input as a whitelist instead of a blacklist, and only tile things in the input
-* Blacklist (line input) - Windows to not tile, or if whitelist is selected, the only windows to tile
+* Border visibility (dropdown) - How to display borders on tiled, untiled, and selected windows
 * Tile popup windows (check box) - Whether to tile windows marked as popup windows
-* Tile borders (dropdown) - How to display borders on tiled, untiled, and selected windows
 * Keep tiled below (check box) - Whether to keep tiled windows below other windows
+* Maximize single windows (check box) - Whether to maximize solo windows on desktops.
+May be slightly buggy
+* Resize amount (slider) - The amount to resize windows by, from 0.001 to 0.45 of the available desktop space
 * Default engine (dropdown) - The default tiling engine you want to use on new desktops
 * BTree Insertion Point (dropdown) - Select where new windows should be inserted into the binary tree representation

+### Debug options
 * Debug mode (check box) - Whether to spam your user journal with debug messages or not

 ## Engines